-This version of the protocol has been submitted and reviewed by the MHRA in the UK, prior to protocol release (see CTA number on front cover).
-If further sites in non-UK countries do participate in later stages, the national competent authority in those countries will review the current OCTOPUS protocol.
+For UK sites, the OCTOPUS trial protocol is submitted and reviewed by the MHRA, prior to protocol release (see CTA number on front cover).
+For non-UK countries, the protocol is submitted to the national competent authority within those countries for review and approval.